grafana/grafana/docs/sources/administration/api-keys/create-api-key.md

 # Create an API key in Grafana

-Create an API key when you want to manage your computed workload with a user that is not associated with a user.
+Create an API key when you want to manage your computed workload with a user.

 For more information about API keys, refer to [About API keys in Grafana]({{< relref "./about-api-keys.md">}}).